FraFabbri/searchengine/README.md

 2. Execute *Search_engine.py* in *src* folder

-3. The instructions on the prompt will guide you through the steps (specify the size of the DB*, write the query)
+3. The instructions on the prompt will guide you through the steps (specify the size of the DB, write the query)

-* **N.B.** If you want to change the number of pages, you have to move to the bin the *documents* and *index* folders,then execute again *Search_engine.py*
+ **N.B.** If you want to change the number of pages, you have to move to the bin the *documents* and *index* folders,then execute again *Search_engine.py*

 ## Installing